marius-team/marius/docs/user_guide/command_line_interface.rst

-    -h, --help            show this help message and exit --src src, -s src     Source node, the original ID of a certain node --dst dst, -d dst     Destination node, the original ID of a certain node --rel rel, -r rel     Relation, the original ID of a certain relation --rel_type rel_type, -rt rel_type
+    -h, --help            show this help message and exit --src src, -s src     Source node, the original ID of a certain node --dst dst, -d dst     Destination node, the original ID of a certain node --rel rel, -r rel     relation (edge-type), the original ID of a certain relation --rel_type rel_type, -rt rel_type
                             The direction of a certain relation